 Pro Tip: If kept covered or in sealed container/ bag it will stay nice and workable for weeks.
 Or bake at 300 degrees until hard.

 Leah Fanning is the owner of Natural Earth Paint, a professional artist, and mom of 6 year-old, Django.
-She lives in Southern Oregon, and enjoys harvesting earth pigments in the wild and making natural paint for the world!
 Her business, Natural Earth Paint, makes and sells natural paints and craft kits, earth and mineral pigments, earth-based oil paints for fine artists and a large variety of natural art supplies for children through fine artists.